janschzz/Clustering-Approach-to-CPA-Thesis/README.md

 - **Dependencies:** Please note that the execution may require specific Python packages.
 If you encounter any missing dependencies, kindly install them using your preferred package manager (e.g., pip, conda).

 ### 2. Interval
-This file contains the simulation and all other results regarding the derived Interval aspect of the thesis.
+This file contains the simulation and all other results regarding the derived Interval.
 Detailed findings and methodologies are explored within the file.
+Those include the numerical approximation & curve fitting of the interval bounds, the simulation exploring its robustness, the shift of the mean-shift of the near-optimal k distribution when Dirichlet Parameter increase uniformly and the near-optimal k probability density for different underyling data distributions.
+The results here match exactly those displayed within the thesis.

 ## Installation and Setup